open-projects/PeptoVar/docs/index.md

 ## Overview

-PeptoVar is a program for personalized and population-wide peptidome generation.
+PeptoVar is a program for annotation of genomic variants in protein coding genes and generation of variant peptides.

- - Easy to use (see *Usage* section).
+- Annotation of variants:
+   - comprehensive information of potential compound effects of combining alternate alleles across multiple variant loci

- - Generate peptidomes:
+- Variant peptides:
+   - variant peptides of a population
-   - personalized for a sample
+   - personalized peptidome for a sample (phased and unphased data can be used)
    - unique peptides for a pair of samples
-   - all possible peptides for variations in population

-- Translate variations with prefixes and suffixes:
-   - determine variation synonymy
-   - create translation dependencies

-- Has optional parameters for variation filtration and transcript selection.
+## The program was developed under the research project supported by RFBR according to the project number 17-04-02186.

 ## Requirements